 Additionally, some studies have found connections between Yersinia enterocolitica and Hashimoto’s disease—antibodies to this bacteria are 14 times higher in people with Hashimoto’s.
 Maintaining healthy gut flora and addressing bacterial overgrowth is an important component of good thyroid function.

-Low stomach acid Hypothyroidism contributes to Low Stomach Acid.
+Hypothyroidism Contributes to Low Stomach Acid.

-A condition in which stomach acid is too low.
 For someone with acid reflux this may sound like a good thing, but in fact low stomach acid often causes heartburn.
 When hydrochloric acid is low, the stomach cannot digest food thoroughly.
 The food in the stomach begins to rot and putrify.
 The small intestine attempts to reject this rotting mess, so the putrefied food shoots back up into the esophagus.

 Though the food is not acidic enough for the small intestine, it is too acidic for the delicate tissue of the esophagus and causes painful heartburn.
 When this poorly digested food eventually does make its way into the digestive tract, it contributes to intestinal inflammation, infection, leaky gut and eventually H.Pylori infection.